• Skip to main content

 • Add the eggs and vanilla to the butter and sugar mixture and stir to combine.

-• Add the flour, baking powder, baking soda, and cinnamon to the mixing bowl and stir well to incorporate all the ingredients.
+• Add the flour, salt, baking powder, baking soda, and cinnamon to the mixing bowl and stir well to incorporate all the ingredients.

 • Add the walnuts and raisins and mix well.